U.S. Republicans balk as Trump uses defense bill for leverage on Big Tech

 Steny Hoyer, the No. 2 House Democrat, called Trump’s threat “shameless and indefensible.”
 Trump and many of his supporters have been calling for the repeal of Section 230 since social media companies began removing or flagging material deemed to be inaccurate, frequently including tweets from Trump.

-Republican House member Adam Kinzinger summed up the frustration of many with Trump with his own Tweet on Wednesday.
+Republican House member Adam Kinzinger summed up the frustration of many with Trump with his own Tweet on Wednesday, noting how he would respond to a veto.

 “I will vote to override.
 Because it’s really not about you,” Kinzinger wrote.

-Reporting by Patricia Zengerle, additional reporting by Richard Cowan and Andrea Shalal; Editing by David Gregorio, Chris Sanders and Jonathan Oatis
+Reporting by Patricia Zengerle and Mike Stone, additional reporting by Richard Cowan and Andrea Shalal; Editing by Chris Sanders, Jonathan Oatis and Leslie Adler

 Our Standards: The Thomson Reuters Trust Principles.